BenySynakiewicz/Star-Battles/README.md

 ### Version 1.3

 - Player is no longer a one-hit target.
+- Added a new type of a bonus (the health bonus).
+- Added a new type of an enemy (the "saucer").
 - Bonuses now last a limited amount of time.
-- Added a new type of an enemy (the "saucer").
 - Added support for mouse input (the game can now be played using just the mouse).
 - Huge changes in the UI.
 - Various visual improvements.